TheEthanHaque/NCATrak-Spring2025/Dev-README-for-FA25.md

 ## Future Suggestions

+# Known Issues & Bug Reports

+As of the end of Spring 2025, the following issues have been identified and remain unresolved.
+These should be reviewed and prioritized by future development teams.

+## Scenario 1 and Scenario 3 – Case Retrieval

+There is an active bug affecting case retrieval for certain individuals in Scenario 1 and Scenario 3.
+This may be related to the way **Case CAC numbers** and **Case IDs** are associated with people in the database.
+Further investigation into the schema relationships and query logic is recommended.

+## Scenario 2 – Add Person Feature

+The "Add Person" functionality in Scenario 2 has not been implemented.
+The team encountered blockers that prevented successful completion.
+Implementing and testing this feature would be an ideal first task for the next group.

+## Scenario 5 – Pick List Sorting

+In Scenario 5, the sorting of pick list items is not functioning correctly.
+While this is not critical to the application's core logic, it does create a discrepancy between the expected behavior (based on the mock system) and the current implementation in NCATrak.

+The issue appears to stem from the improper handling of `item_id` values when items are moved or reordered.
+Addressing this bug would improve usability and bring the application closer to parity with its original mock-up.

 ### Update Script

 Consider writing an update script that can handle database migrations, schema updates, and test reinitialization.
 This will make development and deployment more streamlined.